ogeesan/Bpod-SMA-Diagrammer/README.md

 	WaitForResponse --> Punish: Port3In
 ```

-Github, and many other Markdown editors, render (automatically generate) Mermaid diagrams from Mermaid code in the Markdown file.
-In case that description isn't intuitive, you can look at [the raw markdown for the this file](https://github.com/ogeesan/Bpod-SMA-Diagrammer/blob/main/README.md?plain=1) and see how what appears as a diagram in the final render is in fact just Mermaid code, just as `[Bpod](https://github.com/sanworks/Bpod_Gen2)` becomes [Bpod](https://github.com/sanworks/Bpod_Gen2).

-The example above is the raw output from `sma_diagram`, built from a single trial's state matrix.
-With some small tweaks, it can represent the entire task with its different contingencies more generally.
+With some small tweaks, this single trial's state matrix can be modified to represent the entire task with its different contingencies more generally.
 To do that, you'll have to refer to the [documentation on state diagrams](https://mermaid.js.org/syntax/stateDiagram.html).
-For example, in the above diagram I'd modify the transitions from `WaitForResponse` so that there is a line with `Port3In` to `RightRewardDelay`, and the connection to `Punish` could read "`Port1In or Port3In`".
+For example, in the above diagram I'd modify the transitions from `WaitForResponse` so that there is a line with `Port3In` to `RightRewardDelay` (`WaitForResonse --> RightRewardDelay: Port3In`), and the connection to `Punish` could read "`Port1In or Port3In`".
 There are other visual tools available for the state diagram that you might like to look into if you have complex contingencies.